TEDxUMN/TEDxUMN/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
 Before running the tests make sure you are serving the app via `ng serve`.

+## Deploying to Website

+Run `gulp deploy` to build and deploy /dist/ folder to the [Github pages repository](https://github.com/TEDxUMN/tedxumn.github.io).

 ## Further help